-This policy is applicable to all staff employed in Public Health Wales, except Medical and Dental staff.
-Medical & Dental staff should refer to the Professional Conduct / Competence for Medical Staff policy.
+This Policy is applicable to all staff employed in Public Health Wales, except Medical and Dental staff.
+Medical and Dental staff should refer to the Professional Conduct/Competence for Medical Staff Policy.

 Staff should contact the People and Organisational Development team for template letters.